 Yes.
 We accept vehicles as donations.
 Click here for more details.

 Horizon Goodwill serves individuals with special needs, including (but not limited to), people with disabilities, displaced workers, participants in welfare-to-work programs, people with limited work experience, people with limited education or training, older or youth workers, and workers with criminal backgrounds.

 Today’s Goodwill stores are attractive, modern retail facilities that function as part of an extensive, full-line discount retail operation, with a special emphasis on clothing.
 Quality, brand-name merchandise is donated to Goodwill by private individuals, manufacturers, and other retailers.
 As a result, Goodwill shoppers find excellent bargains in clothing, linens, furniture, shoes, small appliances, housewares, collectibles, books, and recordings.

 - Where do you get the items you sell?

 From people in the community.
 They donate household goods they no longer can use but someone else would like to buy at a very low cost.

 - Why sell the items instead of giving them away?

 The resale of the goods is an important means of paying for our programs that assist people with disabilities and disadvantages.

 We recycle everything we possibly can.
 In fact, Goodwill has been described as “the original recycler.”
-We have special programs for recycling metal, shoes, clothing and other materials.
-Several broker companies purchase items we can’t use very cheaply and in turn resell them to Third World companies or use to make other products.
-This keeps a great deal of material out of the waste-stream and we’re proud of being good environmental citizens.
+We have special programs for recycling metal, shoes, clothing, and other materials.
+Several broker companies purchase items we can’t use very cheaply and in turn resell them to Third World companies or use them to make other products.
+This keeps a great deal of material out of the waste stream and we’re proud of being good environmental citizens.